SAP-samples/teched2024-AD181/exercises/ex2.1/README.md

 <img src="images/image15.png" style="width:6.5in;height:3.03056in" />

-13. You may also access your UI through the subaccount by selecting **HTML5 Applications** and clicking **customer_loyaltyLaunchpad**.
+13. You may also access your UI through the subaccount by selecting **HTML5 Applications** and clicking **customer_loyalty_xxxLaunchpad**.

 <img src="images/image22.jpg" />

 > [!IMPORTANT]
 > When apps in a trial account are idle for some time, they may be stopped automatically.
 If your app seems unresponsive, you may need to restart it.
-To restart your app, navigate to the the subaccount and select **Cloud Foundry > Spaces**, enter the **dev** space, and check the application **customer_loyalty-srv**.
+To restart your app, navigate to the the subaccount and select **Cloud Foundry > Spaces**, enter the **dev** space, and check the application **customer_loyalty_xxx-srv**.
 If is is stopped, simply click the start button.
-Note that you should not restart the customer_loyalty-db-deployer app.
+Note that you should not restart the customer_loyalty_xxx-db-deployer app.

 <img src="images/startapp.jpg" />